777Vidal/Stability-Analysis-in-Spacecraft-Engineering/README.md

 Capabilities
 Simulate Earth and Moon landing scenarios.
-Dynamically calculate a stability score.
-Visualize and explain stability results in real time.
+Dynamically calculate a stability score. visualise and explain stability results in real time.

 Run the notebook cells to initialize the simulation.